Documentation

 DecisionAgent behavior

-BLOCKDo not proceed — inform user payment was blocked
+BLOCKDo not proceed — inform the user the payment was blocked

-ESCALATEDo not proceed — wait for human approval before retrying
+ESCALATEDo not proceed — wait for human approval in the dashboard, then retry

 Auto-start on reboot

-troxy init installs a background service that starts automatically when the machine boots.
+troxy init installs a background service that starts automatically at boot.

 # Linux — manage the service